-BIO CHROME is a collective of artists based in the UK, US and Canada.
+BIO CHROME was a collective project formed by Fisher in 2017, with artists based in the UK, US and Canada.
 All Artists are exploring the collaboration of Art, Science & Technology within their practice.
-The Collective was founded by Mellissa in 2017 at an artist residency run by artist Alexis Williams, Art Ayatana.
-BIO.CHROME have run events and exhibited in Toronto in 2018 and plans for 2019 are to bring the collective to the UK to exhibit new lines of work surrounding the themes of Art & Science.
-For updates on the collectives progress, please follow our instagram.
+Established at an artist residency run by artist Alexis Williams, Art Ayatana.
+BIO.CHROME ran events and exhibited in Toronto in 2018 and the project is ongoing and put on hold to establish further funding and more collaborators.

 BIO.CHROME were invited to exhibit works with the Baba Yaga Collective.
 "The Chaos fungorum exhibit explored the particular position occupied by fungi and other hybrid organisms: neither plant nor animal, fungi extend across, and can entertain, communications and collaborations between animal, human and industrial realms.
 Mixing different artistic practices and media, the artists featured in this exhibition seek to move beyond rigid comprehensions of the living by working with, rather than merely shaping, sculpting and manipulating plants, microorganisms and fungi.
 Letting the non-human speak is to move away from an anthropocentric approach to the world: it not only opens to new rewarding artistic practices, but it also fosters new ideas of sustainable coexistence, new unusual life collaborations and adaptations, and new forms of communications and languages."
 Text written by Baba Yaga collective.